panoptic-labs/docs/docs/product/token-launchers/bootstrap-liquidity.md

 ## Get Started In Three Steps

 Ready to bootstrap your token’s liquidity?
-Visit our [app](https://app.panoptic.xyz) (coming soon) and follow these three simple steps to kickstart your token on Panoptic today.
+Visit our [app](https://app.panoptic.xyz) and follow these three simple steps to kickstart your token on Panoptic today.

 1.  **Select Your Pool:** Choose the Uniswap pool which you want to provide liquidity to.
 If the pool doesn’t exist, follow our guide to [create](/docs/product/token-launchers/create-a-market) one.
     ![](./bootstrap-liquidity/03.png)